TheYorkshireDev/theyorkshire-dot-dev/content/posts/website-stack/index.md

 <hr />

 What's your tech stack?
 Do you have any feedback?
 Reach out and let's discuss.

-If you enjoyed this article, share it with your friends and colleagues!

 [1]: https://theyorkshire.dev
 [2]: https://twitter.com/philhawksworth